-Unisyn Voting Solutions will present the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.
+McDermot Coutts, Chief Architect and Director of Technical Support at Unisyn Voting Solutions, presents the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.

 Session 7: Voting Systems & RCV Capabilities -- Hart InterCivic

-Hart InterCivic will present the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.
+Pam Cardenas, Certification & Product Manager at Hart InterCivic, presents the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.

 Session 8: Voting Systems & RCV Capabilities -- ES&S

-Election Systems & Software (ES&S) will present the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.
+Paige Richbourg, Product Manager, Software at Election Systems & Software (ES&S), presents the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.

 Session 9: Voting Systems & RCV Capabilities -- Dominion Voting Systems

-Dominion Voting Systems will present the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.
+Steven Bennent, Regional Sales Manager at Dominion Voting Systems, presents the company's latest voting systems and how these systems can be used for ranked choice voting ballot design and tabulation.